Sovengar/Modern-Design/README.md

 - Builder (for mapper, testing and objects with many attributes)
 - ObjectMother (for testing small objects with few combinations)

+## Java

+- Optional
+- Stream
+- Default methods
+- Records (Immutable DTOs for many different scenarios)
+- Sealed?
+Switch matchers?

 ## Others

 - DTOs (to transfer data between layers)
 - Resources (DTOs that expose our API to the external clients, has to be robust for less versioning)
-- Records (Immutable DTOs for many different scenarios)
 - Value Objects
 - Micro Types (AccountId, reserve for PK only)
 - CQR separating commands from queries, query after command.